Moh2399/odin-recipes/README.md

 # Odin-recipes
 Project: Recipe

-This repository is used for # Educational purpose # and in content are all
+This repository is used for Educational purpose